-Help reverse a century of pond loss by learning how to make a pond of your own.
-Within two or three years you could be conserving some of our most threatened species, says David Tomlinson
+Learn how to make a pond of your own to help reverse a century of pond loss and conserve some of our most threatened species, says David Tomlinson

 If you already have a pond and want to bring some small-scale architectural grandeur to it, read luxury duck houses: fabulous for fowl.

 Dabbling ducks, darting dragonflies and drinking carthorses – the image of the village pond is one of rural tranquillity.
 Sad to relate, of the multitude of ponds that existed in Victorian times, thousands have been lost through development, drainage or neglect.
 Of those that survive, many are polluted, the ducks outnumbered by beer cans.